Chen-KaiTsai/WEBP2JPG_python/README.md

 # WEBP2JPG_python
-An simple python implementation convert images with extension .webp to .jpg
+A simple python implementation convert images with extension .webp to .jpg